jina-ai/jina/docs/concepts/executor/dynamic_batching.md

 ## Overview
 Enabling dynamic batching on Executor endpoints that perform inference typically results in better hardware usage and thus, in increased throughput.

-When Dynamic Batching is enabled requests incoming to an Executor endpoints with the same {ref}`request parameters<client-executor-parameters>` will be queued together.
-The Executor endpoint will be executed on the queue requests when the number of documents accumulated exceeds the {ref}`preferred_batch_size<executor-dynamic-batching-parameters>` parameter or when the {ref}`timeout<executor-dynamic-batching-parameters` parameter is exceeded.
+When you enable dynamic batching, incoming requests to Executor endpoints with the same {ref}`request parameters<client-executor-parameters>` are queued together.
+The Executor endpoint is executed on the queue requests when either:

+- the number of accumulated Documents exceeds the {ref}`preferred_batch_size<executor-dynamic-batching-parameters>` parameter
+- or the {ref}`timeout<executor-dynamic-batching-parameters` parameter is exceeded.

 Although this feature can work on {ref}`parametrized requests<client-executor-parameters>`, it is best used for endpoints that do not receive different parameters often.